da-imran/jiran-tetangga-web/README.md

 # 🏡 JiranTetangga

 A full-stack project designed to help residents of a dense neighbourhood in **Sungai Tiram, Penang** stay informed about local updates, report issues, and stay connected through a WhatsApp-integrated system.
+This repository is the frontend part of the whole project and it is built fully in Firebase Studio!

 ## 🚀 Features